 A: We really loved being able to get some warm incandescent fixtures that feel more like candlelight.
 The Triple Warehouse Diffuser provides a canopy for the big six-person table giving character and definition to that alcove.

-From locally grown vegetables to clothing, within the past few years there has been an increasing demand to purchase American made products.
-With the internet at everyone’s fingertips today, word is spreading fast for where you can buy all sorts of USA made items.
-Light fixtures have been no exception to the trend and we don’t see it going away anytime soon.
-American made lighting has been around for well over 100 years, with some original styles still being used today.Read More
+From locally grown vegetables to clothing, there has been a marked increase in demand to purchase American made products.
+With the internet bringing the world to everyone’s fingertips, it’s easier than ever to find all sorts of made-in-the-USA items.
+Light fixtures are no exception to this trend and we don’t see this trend changing anytime soon.
+American made lighting has been around for more than 100 years with some original styles still being used today.Read More

 Barn Pendants resembling the Indy Industrial Pendant and the Minimalist Polished Brass Cage Pendant add to the time-worn character of Hostem Men’s Clothing Store, located in the heart of Londonâ€™s East End.
 These cloth cord pendants are found within the Ceiling Lighting category at Barn Light Electric.

 The Indy Industrial Pendant features an authentic style turn key switch that can be used as an on/off switch, or simply as a decorative feature.
 It comes with 8 feet of adjustable Black or White cord (the image above features black).
 It’s an ideal, affordable pendant to accent within the home or counter top, yet has also been making appearances within large and small scale retail displays.
 The Indy starts at $85.00 each.